-You have to “fire them up”.
-You will do so by pulling out a special ring designated as WP.
-The bomb will then produce smoke and sparks of different colors or a single color through a hole at the top of the can.
+You have to fire them up.
+You will do so by pulling out an attached ring known as a WP (wire-pull).
+The bomb will then deploy sparks and smoke of different colors or a single color through a hole at the top of the can.

 Wire Pull (WP)

 The wire-pull or WP is a ring that you have to pull for the bomb to blow out smoke.
 How do you do this safely?
 Hold the can away from your face and body, then pull at the ring to the side, not up.

-Bursts refer to a type of smoke bombs that fire at both ends.
-They are able to fire out smoke from both directions for a more impressive photo session but they will last half the time.
+Bursts refer to the types of smoke bombs that send the smoke out at both ends.
+You use them if you want a more impressive photo session, but, unfortunately, they last only half the time.

 Smoke bombs marked as secure could still pose some danger.
-When you pull out the WP, the bomb will release some sparks, which may harm your models or even cause a fire.
+When you pull out the WP, the bomb will release some sparks, which could hurt your models, damage their clothes, or, worse, cause a fire.

-Also, refrain from using them near flammable substances.
+Also, avoid using them near flammable items or substances.

 How to Find the Right Smoke Bombs

-Finding the ideal smoke bomb for your photoshoots largely depends on your photography needs.
+Finding the ideal smoke bomb for your photoshoots depends on your photography needs.

-Before jumping to the best smoke grenades brand, here are a few things to consider:
+Before jumping to buy the best smoke grenade brands, there are a few things to consider:

 Burn Duration and Amount of Smoke

-Some smoke bombs emit smoke from two sides, release plenty of smoke but burn out faster than standard smoke sticks.
-Others spew out a small amount of smoke but last for twice the time as regular bombs (70 – 90 seconds).
+Some smoke bombs emit smoke from both ends.
+These release plenty of smoke but burn out faster than standard smoke sticks.
+Others spew out a small amount of smoke but last twice as long as regular bombs (70 – 90 seconds).
 Please note that some smoke bombs continue to heat up even after they are empty.
 That is why having water nearby may be a good idea.

 Ease of use

 The smoke bomb that you buy should not be difficult to use.
-It should not be hard to pull out the ring or igniting the bomb.
-You or your staff shouldn’t require any training and ideally, it should be easy to use to allow you to capture the best moments seamlessly.
+It should not be hard to pull out the ring or ignite the bomb, and you or your staff would not need any training.
+Under ideal conditions, it should allow you to capture the best moments.

-Prices of smoke bombs start at around $7 per piece, with the slightly more expensive bomb going for as much as $30.
+Prices of smoke bombs start as low as $7 per piece, with the somewhat more expensive bomb going for as much as $30.
 Considering this, it is always wise to shop around to find the right smoke bombs that fit your budget.

 Where to Buy Smoke Bombs for Photography

-They feature all the characteristics I mentioned above: WP ring, cool-burning and they last for about 90 seconds.
+Enola Gaye smoke bombs have all the features I mentioned above – WP rings, cool-burning sticks, and they last for about 90 seconds.

 Please note: I’m NOT affiliated to Enolagaye and I DON’T earn a commission if you buy their products.